Neural-Model-Augmented Hybrid NMS-OSD Decoders for Near-ML in Short Block Codes: Introduction

-Recognizing the central role of $\mathbf{H}$ in BP performance, Lucas \emph{et al.}~\cite{lucas1998iterative} advocated constructing $\mathbf{H}$ from minimum-weight dual codewords to exploit sparsity.
-Yedidia \emph{et al.}~\cite{yedidia2002generating,shayegh2009low} proposed augmenting $\mathbf{H}$ with auxiliary bits to reduce row weights and short cycles.
-Kou \emph{et al.}~\cite{kou01} showed that redundant $\mathbf{H}$ design can significantly improve BP for finite-length LDPC codes based on algebraic geometry, despite introducing additional short cycles.
-Inspired by this, similar strategies have been applied to HDPC codes.
-For RS codes, embedding hard-decision decoding (HDD) algorithms such as Berlekamp-Massey (BM) into each BP iteration has proven effective~\cite{shayegh2009low}.
+Recognizing the central role of the PCM in BP performance, Lucas \emph{et al.}~\cite{lucas1998iterative} advocated constructing it from minimum-weight dual codewords to exploit sparsity.
+Yedidia \emph{et al.}~\cite{yedidia2002generating,shayegh2009low} proposed augmenting the PCM with auxiliary bits to reduce row weights and short cycles.
+Kou \emph{et al.}~\cite{kou01} showed that redundant PCM design can significantly improve BP for finite-length LDPC codes based on algebraic geometry, despite introducing additional short cycles.
+Inspired by this, similar strategies have been applied to HDPC codes~\cite{li2025effective}.
+For RS codes, embedding hard-decision decoding algorithms such as Berlekamp-Massey (BM) into each BP iteration has proven effective~\cite{shayegh2009low}.
 However, as in~\cite{deng2020perturbed}, these gains come at the expense of parallelizability.